victorborneo/Py-OsuAuto/README.md

 # Limitations <h1>
 As you can see on the "Issues" tab, this bot is not perfect.

 1. It is not FULLY automated.
-(What do you mean isn't it a BOT?!?)
+(What do you mean??
+Isn't it a BOT?!?)
 Yes, it'll play almost any map perfectly, but you still need to load the .osu file and start it MANUALLY, read the "How to use" section for more information.
-2. This bot does not do Aspire maps.
+2. This bot does not do Aspire maps perfectly.
 Ye...
 Sorry about that one
 3. Too fast sliders glitch the bot.
 And by "Too fast" I mean REALLY DAMN FAST.
 Other than those It works fine.

+# How to use <h1>
+1. Assuming you already have the requirements and the scripts on the same directory, all you need to do is run the main.py script, then:
+2. Press "L" to choose a .osu file.
+(Navigate to your Osu! directory, then Songs folder)
+3. After it prompts it loaded successfully, press "P" to start the bot.
+Note: You need to start the bot along with the first hitObject of the map, with the best sync possible.
+4. You can press "D" or "H" at any moment to toggle DT or HT, respectively.
+5. You can press "S" while the bot is playing to force it to stop and regain the cursor control.